Covid-19 FAQs for International students

 It is not advisable to bring large sums of money with you in cash.
 The University Finance Office will not accept cash for tuition or accommodation fees and cards are the preferred means of payment in most retail outlets during the pandemic.
 Since you won’t be able to open your UK bank account straight away, you should bring a credit card, debit card or a pre-paid currency card to ensure you have sufficient funds to see you through the first couple of weeks at least.

 Non-essential shops are currently closed.
 Those shops that are allowed to open are likely to have sanitiser available for you to use – it is advisable to carry your own.

 Will public toilets be open?

-Public toilets are not currently open but you can expect toilets in supermarkets, restaurants, cafes and some shops to be in use for customers, with some controls.
+Public toilets may be open but you can expect toilets in supermarkets to be in use for customers, with some controls.
 Toilets on campus are open and have been adapted to make social distancing easier.

 Where can I find up to date advice on studying and living in the UK?